gulhameed361/TRF-Solver/README.md

 - Open Spyder IDE, then open the RunFile.py file.
 - Scroll to the indicated section (at the end: line 269 and onwards) and add your grey box optimisation code.

-A sample grey box optimisation setup is included in Run.py between lines 269 and 311.
-Additional problems (used in the manuscript) are provided in ProblemSet.py and can be copied into RunFile.py.
+A sample grey box optimisation setup is included in Run.py file between lines 269 and 311.
+Additional problems (used in the manuscript) are provided in ProblemSet.py file and can be copied into RunFile.py file.

 Have feedback or questions?
 Please email: gulhameed361@gmail.com.
 Thanks for using TRF-Solver — enjoy optimising!